majguo/java-on-azure-samples/quarkus/quarkus-on-asa.md

 When the deployment completes, you can retrieve the url.

 ```
-az spring app show \
+url=$(az spring app show \
     --resource-group ${RESOURCE_GROUP_NAME} \
     --service ${SERVICE_INSTANCE_NAME} \
     --name ${APP_NAME} \
-    --query properties.url -o tsv
+    --query properties.url -o tsv)
+echo ${url}
 ```

-Copy the output (e.g., `https://asa-standard-service-05122023-quarkus-getting-started.azuremicroservices.io`) and open it in your browser.
+Copy the output and open it in your browser.
 However, the expected home page is not displayed.
 Instead, you will see `Internal Server Error`.

 Run the command below to retrieve the log: